setchy/thoughtworks-tech-radar-volumes/README.md

 ### How to use with build-your-own-radar

-You can use these datasets with either
+You can use any of the `volumes/*` datasets with either
 - self-hosted [thoughtworks/build-your-own-radar](https://github.com/thoughtworks/build-your-own-radar#using-csv-data)
 - hosted https://radar.thoughtworks.com/